 St. George Island BREAKING NEWS:

-The island has miles of trails for biking and on the west end of the island the state park protects more than 2,000 acres of coastal habitats.
-There are no traffic lights and only one stop sign.
+The island has miles of trails for biking and on the east end of the island the 9-mile long state park protects more than 2,000 acres of coastal habitats.
+There are no traffic lights and only one stop sign in the entire county.
 There are no big-name hotels or touristy attractions.
 There are mostly bed and breakfast homes and very few condominiums (only 3-story allowed) and thus it is a quiet, small community.

-This is our 4th year visiting SGI.
 Each year when we returned to the island we talked about how wonderful it would be to actually live here.
-In fact, last year on our annual RV trip, we stayed on SGI for 12 days mid-trip and then again for another week at the end of our vacation because we wanted our last memory to be in our happiest place.
+In fact, last year (winter 2022) on our annual RV trip, we stayed on SGI for 12 days mid-trip and then again for another week at the end of our vacation because we wanted our last memory to be in our happiest place.

-This year when we arrived in SGI it felt like it was the time to finally commit and we said, “let’s do it!”
+This year (2023) when we arrived in SGI it felt like it was the time to finally make SGI our home.
+We talked it over and decided, “let’s do it!”
 But of course, it really wasn’t that simple.
 We love our MD house and we worked hard to make it the perfect home.
 More importantly we will be leaving almost all of our family.
-The hardest to leave will be Jason, Lizzy and our grandsons, Angus and Emmy.
-We contemplated what it would be like to be so far away from them and everyone else and the more we discussed it we came to realize that since we currently travel 4-5 months a year in the RV anyway, it wouldn’t be that different if we reversed our travels.
-We’ll go back to MD for Thanksgiving, Christmas, and other times of year and we certainly hope everyone will come down to visit us and thus, we believe we can have the best of both worlds.
+The hardest to leave will be Jason, Lizzy and our grandsons, Angus (5) and Emmy (3).
+We contemplated what it would be like to be so far away from them and everyone else.
+Currently, we travel in the RV leaving from Maryland 3-4 months a year.
+Now, from Florida, we’ll travel back to MD for Thanksgiving, Christmas, and other times of year and we certainly hope everyone will come down to visit us and thus, we believe that we will still miss everyone, we can have the best of both worlds.

 We had specific criteria: bayfront, white sand beach, no marsh, pier, deep water, boat lift, swimming pool, room for guests, and great neighbors.
 There was only one house for sale on the island that met our criteria or at least with a few upgrades and changes it could be modified to be the perfect house for us.
 We toured it, loved it, met our awesome neighbor, Doug, and …..now, it’s official!